Embedded analytics is the technological capability to include analytics features and functions as an inherent part of another application.

 Data Access & Synchronization

 Odds are that your app uses more than one type of data… and if it doesn’t now, it certainly might in the future.
-Therefore, your analytics solution must be able to work with any type of data and to handle the complexity of combining multiple sources.
+Therefore, your analytics solution must be able to work with any type of data and handle the complexity of combining multiple sources.

 Forcing Data Transfer to a Third-Party Cloud